rkoshak/openhab-rules-tools/README.md

 ## Libraries
 - openHAB 3.2 Release or later
+- JavaScript Scripting add-on installed with the default configuration

 # Tests
 Many of the library capabilities also have "unit tests" located in the `test` folder.